aalejandroaraujo/mhtp-plugins/mhtp-chat-woocommerce-v1.3.3-final/README.md

 - Restored original plugin structure for better compatibility

 ### 1.3.3
-- Botpress URL now read from `MHTP_BOTPRESS_API_URL` constant pointing to your published webchat config.
+- Botpress URL now read from `MHTP_BOTPRESS_API_URL` constant pointing to your Botpress Cloud API.
 - Expose REST endpoint URL and nonce via `mhtpChatConfig` in the PHP registration routine.
 - Secure route with WP nonce permission callback.
 - sendMessage() now POSTs to the localized REST endpoint with fetch() and handles JSON reply.